7young-wang/bom/README.md

 1. Load the required module on shell to be able to enter the R environment.
 Do `module load intel-compiler/2021.10.0` and `module load R/4.3.1`.
 To see if desired package is ready to use, use `module avail R` to find which versions on R is available.
 The intel-compiler is required to understand any icc command.

 2. Try to download the required packages and library.
-Starting with the basic devtools, but failed.
 I think the R library needs to be built from scratch for each individual user.
 My personal path to R library is created at: `/home/552/qw6850/R/x86_64-pc-linux-gnu-library/4.3`.
 This means, each time when I load and use R from my terminal, I am only accessing my personal library.

-3. To install package and all its depencencies automatically, use the `command install.packages("devtools", dependencies = TRUE)`
+3. To install package and all its depencencies automatically, use the command `install.packages("devtools", dependencies = TRUE)`

 ## Filtering out CREs
 *Note that here I am following the original tutorial to filter out CREs at promoter regions or overlapping with exons.*